nebblu/ACTio-ReACTio/README.md

 * Note if using the stand-alone version of ReACT, the reaction may have deviations away from unity of the order of ~0.1-0.3% for k<1e-3.
 Pyreact automatically sets it to unity at such large scales.

-## What is new
+## What is new ?

 We have implemented the following to v.2:

-* Added in EFTofDE + PPF model for model independent predictions.
+* Added in EFTofDE linear and background parametrisations for model independent predictions.
+* Implemented two parametrisations of the nonlinear Poisson equation modification : a Parametrised Post Friedmannian approach and a phenomenological approach based on the error function.
+See reactions/examples .
+* Cleaned up directories.
-* Cleaned up directories, added heavy commenting in source code and notebooks and re ordered some source code for clarity.
+* Added heavy commenting in source code and notebooks and re ordered some source code for clarity.
 * Merged [Dark Scattering model](https://github.com/PedroCarrilho/ReACT/tree/react_with_interact_baryons).
 * Split off beyond LCDM functions to BeyondLCDM.cpp in src directory for easily adding in new models.
 * Upgraded all beyond LCDM functions to use an n-dimensional array for parameters allowing for arbitrary number of theory parameters to be used.
 * Upgraded redshift space functions to use an n-dimensional array for rsd and bias parameters.
 * Optimised RSD multipole computation.
 * Created python wrapper for RSD multipoles.
-* Created new example python notebooks for rsd multipoles and EFTofDE calculations.
+* Created new example python notebooks for rsd multipoles and parametrised-beyond LCDM calculations.
 * New option in compute_react_ext and compute_react_nu_ext (compute_pseudo) that computes the non-linear pseudo spectrum using Takahashi et al Halofit's prediction internally
 * Added in a new function in SpecialFunctions.cpp (hubble_init) to initialise a spline of a Hubble function H(a) calculated using the bespokehub function in BeyondLCDM.cpp.
 This is useful if there is not an analytic form for the Hubble function.
-* Implemented two parametrisations of the nonlinear Poisson equation modification : a Parametrised Post Friedmannian approach and a phenomenological approach based on the error function.
-See reactions/examples .
 * Added in Hu-Sawicki forms for $\alpha$ EFTofDE basis in BeyondLCDM.cpp.